-The discount rate methodology reflects the Saskatchewan provincial bond yield curve to match the timing and amount of future expected benefit payments as well as the expected rate of return on assets.
-The single discount rate was determined as a blend between the funded and unfunded portions of the Plan and at

-June 30, 2018, the rate was updated to reflect the expected rate of return on assets assumption of 4.0% per annum up to 2030.
+The methodology used to determine the discount rate reflects a 10-year average of the Saskatchewan provincial bond yield curve to match the timing and amount of future expected benefit payments as well as the expected rate of return on assets.
+The single discount rate for each year in the 10-year average was determined as a blend between the funded and unfunded portions of the Plan and at June 30, 2018, the rate was updated to reflect the expected rate of return on assets assumption of 4.0% per annum up to 2030.
+Prior to 2020, the single discount rate was used based on the single rate calculated to match the timing and amount of future expected benefits.

-The Commission adopted the adjusted 2014 Public Sector Canadian Pensioner Mortality table with generational mortality improvements in accordance with Scale CPM-B and was used to prepare the actuarial valuation at June 30, 2018 and the extrapolation at June 30, 2019.
+The Commission adopted the adjusted 2014 Public Sector Canadian Pensioner Mortality table with generational mortality improvements in accordance with Scale CPM-B and was used to prepare the actuarial valuation at June 30, 2018 and the extrapolation at June 30, 2020 and 2019.

-In June 2018, the Commission approved a change to the inflation rate assumption, the salary scale assumption and the discount rate assumption reflected in the extrapolation at June 30, 2018.
+In June 2018, the Commission approved a change to the inflation rate assumption, the salary scale assumption and the discount rate assumption reflected in the extrapolation at June 30, 2019.
+In June 2020, the Commission approved the change to the discount rate assumption which was reflected in the extrapolation at June 30, 2020.